Contact Me For Products, Product Requests or Training Related to Specific Books or Topics Listed Below

 Brown describes why most study methods use & endorsed, even by prestigious educational institutions, are virtually useless.
 Most important, he teaches us how to do it RIGHT.

-Its is a great summary of the book.
+The title is a great summary of the book.
 It's one of a growing list of books that debunks the myth of " talent " & the dogma of " fixed mindset ".

 Talent if it exists at all, is exceptionally RARE.
 That's great news for the rest of us mere mortals born without it.